GandhiCloudLab/watson-ai-ops-320-guide-ilender/340-aiops-inferencing/20-run-demo/readme.md

 Enter `1` to choose the menu option `1  -  Create Loan in iLender App`

-The output of the option 1 would be like the below.
+The output would be like the below.
+This will run for 4 minutes.

 ![Menu](./images/image4.png)